19th June, 2024

 Knowing why you need to protect yourself against a hazard is one of the most important things to know because it gives you an incentive to avoid it.

 Asbestos fibres and the human body don't go well together.
-When released, asbestos fibres mix with the air around you and get breathed into your lungs.
+When released, asbestos fibres mix with the air around you and enter your body when you breathe in those tiny asbestos fibres.

 Remember when we mentioned that asbestos fibres and tiny, strong and sharp?
 Well, it turns out that these properties, while good for construction, are not good for the lungs.